 Early History of the Dumhynd family

 This web page shows only a small excerpt of our Dumhynd research.
-Another 305 words (22 lines of text) covering the years 1190, 1332, 1511, 1577, 1561 and 1577 are included under the topic Early Dumhynd History in all our PDF Extended History products and printed products wherever possible.
+Another 153 words (11 lines of text) covering the years 1190, 1332, 1511, 1577, 1561, 1577, 1579, 1634, 1561, 1585 and 1652 are included under the topic Early Dumhynd History in all our PDF Extended History products and printed products wherever possible.

 Dumhynd Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Dumhynd has been recorded under many different variations, including Dunham, Dunnam, Downham, Dounham, Downnam and others.

 Early Notables of the Dumhynd family (pre 1700)

 Another 58 words (4 lines of text) are included under the topic Early Dumhynd Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dumhynd family to Ireland

 Some of the Dumhynd family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dumhynd family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Dumhynd or a variant listed above: John Dunham of Plymouth who in 1633 purchased land at Dartmouth.
 Later John Dunham of Barnstable settled in 1655.
 By 1850 the Dunham name had reached as far west as San Francisco..